What are different Payment Networks?

 Case b:

-For a stored-value wallet, the merchant P.O.S can interact directly with the digital wallet.
-However, if the wallet doesn't have enough funding, the purchase will be declined.
+For a stored-value wallet, the merchant P.O.S. interacts directly with the digital wallet.
+If the wallet doesn't have enough funds, the purchase is declined.

 Check